NatalieOB/portfolio/collections/_projects/project-5.md

   - image: "/assets/images/gen/projects/project-5-8.webp"
 ---

-<strong>The Ask:</strong> Design a logo that resembles graffiti art for use on an accent wall in the client's studio.
+<strong>The Ask:</strong> Design a logo resembling graffiti art for an accent wall in the client's studio.
 My client requested a black font on a pink background and a rainbow of paint splatters, like the intentional flickering of a paintbrush.

 <strong>The Process:</strong> I researched the greater Boston area for inspiration in my first round of sketches.
 While sketching several concepts of the graffiti styles that inspired me, I considered my client's persona and the customers who visited her studio.
 Her logo must also be impactful, memorable, and not too distracting.
 I created several versions utilizing spraypainted techniques for the graffiti motif.